henry-bao/INFO443-Project-2/README.md

 ## Project Overview
 ### Introduction
 #### About the Codebase
-This is the codebase for TypeScript, a programming language that builds on JavaScript by adding natural syntax for type specifications to data and adding compiler functionality.
+The codebase we examine in this project is TypeScript, a programming language that builds on JavaScript by adding natural syntax for type specifications to data and adding compiler functionality.
 Developers can use TypeScript to create their own applications, either client- or server-side.

+**In this project, we will only focus on the compiler portion of the TypeScript codebase.**

 Fun Facts:
 <ul>